Skia-001/salifu/README.md

-# # Brewed Awakening Portfolio
+# # Salifu foday Kamara Portfolio

-Welcome to the Brewed Awakening portfolio!
+Welcome to my portfolio!
 This is a personal portfolio website showcasing my skills, projects, and services as a software developer.
 The website is designed to provide potential clients and employers with an overview of my work and how to get in touch.

 ## Table of Contents
 - [Features](#features)